sudarshanmhasrup/koobies/readme.md

 1) [Kotlin Multiplatform](https://www.jetbrains.com/kotlin-multiplatform/): The entire platform is powered by Kotlin Multiplatform, allowing code sharing across Android, iOS, JVM (Desktop and Server), and Web.
-2) [Compose Multiplatform](https://www.jetbrains.com/compose-multiplatform/): The UI for Android, iOS, and Desktop targets is powered by Compose Multiplatform, and occasionally for the Web.
+2) [Compose Multiplatform](https://www.jetbrains.com/compose-multiplatform/): The UI for Android, iOS, Desktop, and occasionally Web targets is powered by Compose Multiplatform.
 3) [SvelteKit](https://kit.svelte.dev/): The web version of the platform is built using SvelteKit, a framework for building web applications with Svelte.
 It offers a fast and efficient way to create dynamic web pages.
 3) [Ktor](https://ktor.io/): The backend of the platform is built using Ktor, a Kotlin framework for building